 Walls + Wall Paper

 When choosing your decorations, keep in mind that this is a place of rest.
 You still want it to be a calm space, so be mindful of super bright colours or loudly patterned wallpaper.
 There are a few different brands of low or no-VOC paint.
-Some argue there's no such thing, but we went with the Benjamin Moore Natura paint and painted it several months before the baby was due.
+Some argue there’s no such thing, but we went with the Benjamin Moore Natura paint and painted it several months before the baby was due.
 We also sealed off the room after it was painted to keep any potential VOCs away from me while I was pregnant.
 When it comes to wallpaper, companies that offer VOC-free and BPA-free wallpaper will usually highlight this on their website.
 Glues are another story.
-For more on non-toxic wallpaper tips, check out this post from Apartment Therapy.

 Once again, we’re looking for low-VOC options.
 Optimally you want blackout blinds which will help your baby to sleep longer stretches both overnight and for naps.
 You can also buy fabric and sew up your own (or find a friend who can sew).
 I had already installed low-VOC window coverings, and so to make them blackout enough, I took a Mexican blanket, attached some curtain clips to it, and bought a $10 curtain rod.
 Done and done!